 What Is the Job Demand for Horticulturalists?

-According to the U.S. Bureau of Labor Statistics (BLS), employment of farmers, ranchers, and other agricultural managers, which may include horticultural supervisors, is expected to decline by about 19% between 2012 and 2022.
-Still, horticulture and organic food production are some of the fastest growing areas of agriculture.
+According to the U.S. Bureau of Labor Statistics (BLS), the job demand for horticulturists is projected show little to no change between 2020 and 2030.* Still, horticulture and organic food production are some of the fastest growing areas of agriculture.

 Getting a Horticulture Degree